salvogendut/symcmd-settime/README.md

 # settime

-HTTP-based time synchronization client for SymbOS on Amstrad CPC.
+HTTP-based time synchronization client for SymbOS on Amstrad CPC and possibly other platforms

 ## Quick Start